cakeoven/CakeMap/README.md

 ## Thanks

-This is forked from  https://github.com/marcferna/CakePHP-GoogleMapHelper I needed to fork this in order to have the correct folder structure and add it as submodule.
+This is forked from  [marcferna](https://github.com/marcferna/CakePHP-GoogleMapHelper) I needed to fork this in order to have the correct folder structure and add it as submodule or use composer.
 Many thanks to **marcfenrna**

 ## Requirements
  - CakePHP 2.x